ebzzry/ebzzry.github.io/src/en/quotes.md

 - We can’t choose how we die.
 But we can choose how we live.
 We can choose what our life should be.<br>—Dusty, Hey!
 Tonbo

+- Instead of dwelling on past mistakes, I focus on this shot and what comes next.<br>—Dusty, Hey!
+Tonbo